kcm2/ab/references/angelbeatshd.rst

 * Iwasawa talks about a name for the band but Hisako stops her.
 * **Cut to** Yuri back in the principal's office.
 Yuri explains that it is now December and on the 24th the school held a Christmas party and that the NPCs vanished for winter break [#wis-23]_.
 * Yuri has made everyone's party admission forms and takes them to the student council.
-* Kanade says they can't do it, because the student council didn't orgnise it, but did in the past.
+* Kanade says they can't do it, because the student council didn't organise it, but did in the past.
 * Yuri and Shiina go to the Christmas party committee, and the 2 students on the committee declines them.
-* The committee declines them because of the fire started at the bonfire, and voilated the rules with the swimming gala.
+* The committee declines them because of the fire started at the bonfire, and violated the rules with the swimming gala.
 They say the SSS are trouble makers [#wis-24]_ and can't be allowed at the party.
 * Yuri goes back to the principal's office.
 Yuri talks about how the NPCs remember their faces.
 * Yuri has the idea of using masks and having a masquerade ball.